 The Monroe County Health Department Environmental Health Division routinely inspects licensed food service establishments in Monroe County.
-The purpose for these inspections are to minimize the risk of food borne illness outbreaks and to work together with the owners of restaurants to ensure that safe food handling practices are being followed by the establishments.
-During a routine inspection of a food service establishment, the sanitarian assesses compliance with the Michigan Food Law of 2000, as amended and the Michigan Modified FDA Food Code of 2009.
+The purpose of these inspections is to minimize the risk of food-borne illness outbreaks and to work together with the owners of restaurants to ensure that safe food handling practices are being followed by the establishments.
+During a routine inspection of a food service establishment, the sanitarian assesses compliance with the Michigan Food Law of 2000, as amended, and the Michigan Modified FDA Food Code of 2009.

 This assessment is done by observing food handling practices, as well as features of the establishment.
-Verification of proper hand washing, proper glove and utensil use, proper cold and hot holding temperatures, proper cooking temperatures, proper rapid cooling procedures and temperatures, proper managerial knowledge, and general assessment of the establishment are just the beginning of what we do on a daily basis.
-Together, with management of food service establishments, we identify potential issues in the food trail that may cause food borne illness and correct those issues through education and training.
+Verification of proper handwashing, proper glove and utensil use, proper cold and hot holding temperatures, proper cooking temperatures, proper rapid cooling procedures and temperatures, proper managerial knowledge, and general assessment of the establishment are just the beginning of what we do on a daily basis.
+Together, with the management of food service establishments, we identify potential issues in the food trail that may cause food-borne illness and correct those issues through education and training.